inspectIT/inspectit-ocelot-eum-server/README.md

 ##### Build Docker Image Locally.

-In order to build a docker image locally, the eum-server should be build locally and the resulting jar should be renamed to ```inspectit-ocelot-eum-server.jar``` and copied to the ./docker directory
+In order to build a docker image locally, the eum-server should be built locally and the resulting jar should be renamed to ```inspectit-ocelot-eum-server.jar``` and copied to the ./docker directory

 ##### How to Release
 To create a new release, you have to create a new git tag and push it on to GitHub.
 This Tag is the new version number of the release.
-Afterwards the release build will be automatically triggered.
+Afterward the release build will be automatically triggered.

 Important tasks to check first are `dependencyUpdates` and `dependencyUpdates[Major|Minor]` for newer (patch, minor, major) versions and `dependencyCheckAnalyze` for security issues in the used dependencies.